seqan/seqan/manual/source/Tutorial/SimpleReadMapping.rst

 .. includefrags:: core/demos/tutorial/read_mapping/minimapper.cpp
    :fragment: typedefs

-We define the global constant ``EPSILON``, the allowed error rate.
+We define the global constant ``EPSILON`` (:math:`\vareps`), the allowed error rate.

 .. includefrags:: core/demos/tutorial/read_mapping/minimapper.cpp
    :fragment: global-constants

 Evaluate the arguments from the command line.
-Use the functions :dox:`FragmentStore#loadContigs loadContigs` and :dox:`FragmentStore#loadReads loadReads` to load the reference sequence (possibly more than one if the FASTA file contains more than one sequence) and reads into the FragmentStore.
+Use the functions :dox:`FragmentStore#loadContigs` and :dox:`FragmentStore#loadReads` to load the reference sequence (possibly more than one if the FASTA file contains more than one sequence) and reads into the FragmentStore.
 Note that these functions will automatically guess the file type for you.

 .. includefrags:: core/demos/tutorial/read_mapping/minimapper.cpp